natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

     Enter name of device: r1
     {"location": "21 New Globe Walk", "vendor": "Cisco", "model": "4451", "ios": "15.4", "ip": "10.255.0.1"}

+Restriction: You cannot modify the london_co dictionary.

+All tasks must be completed using only the topics covered.
+That is, this task can be solved without using the if condition.
 Restriction: You cannot change london_co dictionary.

-Restriction: All tasks must be performed using only covered topics.
-That is, it is possible to solve this task without using *if* condition and other topics to be discussed later.

 .. code:: python